 How to Grow Krishna Kamal (Krishna Kamal)

-These flowers have become naturalised in India, despite the fact that the plant is originally to Southeast America.
+These flowers have become naturalized in India, despite the fact that the plant is originally to Southeast America.
 Usually, these tendril-bearing vines are grown for their beautiful cut flowers.
 They're a popular plant to grow in both gardens and balconies.
 If you're wondering how to grow Krishna kamal at home, don't worry; we've compiled a list of everything you'll need!

 The blooms are adapted to a subtropical environment.
 They are commonly grown in India and require temperatures ranging from 15 to 25 degrees Celsius to thrive.